Nishant5454/Nishant5454/README.md

 - 👋 Hi, I’m @Nishant5454
 - 👀 I’m interested in competative programming
 - 🌱 I’m currently learning cpp
-- 💞️ I’m looking to collaborate on bitcoin project
+- 💞️ I’m looking to collaborate on people who interested in making real world projects
-- 📫 you can reach me via linkden that is linkdin@nishantkumare
+- 📫 you can reach me via linkden that is linkdin@nishantkumar
 - .

 <!---